markusMM/Network-Expectation-Truncation/README.md

 ![GrModel](https://raw.githubusercontent.com/markusMM/Network-Expectation-Truncation/master/plots/GrModelsimpleSLf.png)

-*Graphical Model of Netwok Expectation Truncation: The ff-network does learn from generated data from the generative model.
+*Graphical Model of Netwok Expectation Truncation: The ff-network replaces hand-tailoed model-specific selection functions for the most significant latent variable space and learns from generated data from the generative model. (c.f.
+[3]) *

+The ff-network does learn from generated data from the generative model.
 This model learns it's parameters directly calculating expectation values from the data given its probabilistic distributions.
-While aat the same time, the perceptron does recommend the $H'<H$ most important latent variables due to its marginal pridiction score.
-This replaces hand-tailored model specific selection functions from the truncation procedure. (c.f.
-[3]) *
+While at the same time, the perceptron does recommend the $H'<H$ most important latent variables due to its marginal pridiction score.
+This replaces hand-tailored model specific selection functions from the truncation procedure. (confere [3])

-Here, the ff-network is only trained on data points generated from the generative model.
-However, due to this co-training, the feed-fprward prediction seems to be as good as the expectation values of the generative model infering the hidden latent variable space.

 ### Example 1: Gabor-Features from 200K+ 24x24 Van'Hateren natural Image Patches